My CV is available here.

 Distributionally robust optimal transport for program evaluation

-with Omkar A. Katta and Guillaume Pouliot
+(with Omkar A. Katta and Guillaume Pouliot)

-Many partially identified parameters in program evaluation settings are instances of the general Fréchet problem of bounding a functional of a joint distribution when only its marginals are observed.
+Abstract Many partially identified parameters in program evaluation settings are instances of the general Fréchet problem of bounding a functional of a joint distribution when only its marginals are observed.
 A leading example is the distribution of treatment effects.
 Using data on covariates can tighten the identified set, but doing so nonparametrically is difficult in practice.
 We propose a distributionally robust optimal transport framework for inference on the solution to the Fréchet problem which nonparametrically incorporates covariate data and show it delivers valid inference on these parameters.
 We show our infinite-dimensional distributionally robust optimal transport problem has a finite-dimensional linear programming formulation, facilitating computation.